Carter G. Woodson: Early life and education

 Carter G. Woodson was born in New Canton, Virginia, on December 19, 1875, the son of former slaves Anne Eliza (Riddle) and James Henry Woodson.
 Although his father was illiterate, Carter's mother, Anna, had been taught to read by her mistress.
 His father, James, during the Civil War, had helped Union soldiers near Richmond, after escaping from his owner, by leading them to Confederate supply stations and warehouses to raid army supplies.
 Thereafter, and until the war ended, James had scouted for the Union Army.
 In 1867, Anna and James married, and later moved to West Virginia after buying a small farm.
 The Woodson family was extremely poor, but proud.
 Both Woodson's parents told him that it was the happiest day of their lives when they became free.
 His sister was the poet, teacher, and activist Bessie Woodson Yancey.
 Woodson was often unable to attend primary school regularly so as to help out on the farm.
 Through a mixture of self-instruction and four months of instruction from his two uncles, brothers of his mother who were also taught to read, Woodson was able to master most school subjects.

 At the age of seventeen, Woodson followed his older brother Robert Henry to Huntington, West Virginia, where he hoped to attend Douglass High School, a secondary school for African Americans founded there.
-Woodson was forced to work in the coal mines near the New River in southern West Virginia, which left little time for pursuing an education.
+Woodson worked in the coal mines near the New River in southern West Virginia, which left little time for pursuing an education.
 At the age of twenty in 1895, Woodson was finally able to enter Douglass High School full-time and received his diploma in 1897.
 From his graduation in 1897 until 1900, Woodson was employed as a teacher at a school in Winona, West Virginia.
 His career advanced further in 1900 when he became the principal of Douglass High School, the place where he had started his academic career.
 Between 1901 and 1903, Woodson took classes at Berea College in Kentucky, eventually earning his bachelor's degree in literature in 1903.
 From 1903 to 1907, Woodson served as a school supervisor in the Philippines, which had recently become an American territory.